Mickey Merrick

 Pray

-Pray I would be thankful for the awesome opportunities and doors the LORD had opened for the gospel in these tough times.
+Pray I would be thankful for the awesome opportunities and doors the Lord had opened for the gospel in these challenging times.
 Pray that whenever we speak, words may be given us so that we will fearlessly make know the gospel (Ephesians 6:19).
-Pray for churches as they prepare to send out missionaries and chaplains to push back lostness in North America.
 Pray for receptive hearts among the people in communities where these missionaries and chaplains will serve.
 Pray churches and individuals will partner with missionaries and chaplains, giving of their time and talents.
-Pray the Father will send more workers into His harvest to join these missionaries.
+Pray the Father will send more workers into His harvest to join us.

 Participate